Reina de Mi Tierra 2011

-Reina de Mi Tierra 2011, the 4th competition, will be held on October, 2011.
+Reina de Mi Tierra 2011, the 4th competition, will be held in October 2011.
 Where Mireya Levi, from Tulcán will crown her successor as Reina de Mi Tierra 2011.

 The winner of Reina de Mi Tierra will represent her province at Miss Ecuador 2012 directly without castings.
 Also, in the final night will have the Top 24 and then Top 6 and a Top 3.